mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

         * ChannelInboundHandlerAdapter
         * ChannelOutboundHandlerAdapter
         * ChannelDuplexHandlerAdapter

+* All Netty servers require the following:
+    * At least one ChannelHandler—This component implements the server’s processing of data received from the client—its business logic
+    * Bootstrapping—This is the startup code that configures the server.
+At a minimum, it binds the server to the port on which it will listen for connection requests
+* Every Channel has an associated ChannelPipeline, which holds a chain of ChannelHandler instances
+    * By default, a handler will forward the invocation of a handler method to the next one in the chain
+    * Therefore, if exceptionCaught()is not implemented somewhere along the chain, exceptions received will travel to the end of the ChannelPipeline and will be logged
+    * For this reason, your application should supply at least one ChannelHandler that implements exceptionCaught()
+* ChanelHandlers
+    * ChannelHandlers are invoked for different types of events.
+    * Applications implement or extend ChannelHandlers to hook into the event lifecycle and provide custom application logic
+    * Architecturally, ChannelHandlers help to keep your business logic decoupled from networking code.
+This simplifies development as the code evolves in response to changing requirements
 ### The ChannelHandler family
 * The Channel lifecycle (Channel lifecycle states)
     * ChannelRegistered - The Channel is registered to an EventLoop.